gezanoletti/my-loginlogout/readme.txt

 it works both custom menu bar as well as defult menu bar

 = Extra Functions =
-->The user has a option  to set the custom redirect pages from selecting the drop down lists from  admin page.
+1.The user has a option  to set the custom redirect pages from selecting the drop down lists from  admin page.
-->The user has a option to set the custom url as a login redirect page.
+2.The user has a option to set the custom url as a login redirect page.

 == Installation ==